Bedonwell Junior

 Reading

 We know that reading is the doorway to life long learning in all areas.
-The children are taught to read through the use of complete systematic synthetic phonics programme This begins in EYFS, which from Sept.21 will be through the use of ‘Little Wandle Letters and Sounds Revised’ in which children learn to recognise the relationship between letters and their sounds (phonemes).
+The children are taught to read through the use of complete systematic synthetic phonics programme.
+This begins in EYFS, which from Sept.21 is through the use of ‘Little Wandle Letters and Sounds Revised’ in which children learn to recognise the relationship between letters and their sounds (phonemes).

 Comprehension is a key life skill as it focuses learning on a variety of skills that help our children use their own knowledge and experience to make sense of a text as well as to learn new vocabulary.
 We teach our pupils to identify the features and structure of different types of text, ask and answer relevant questions and most importantly; to enjoy reading and to develop a lifelong love of reading for pleasure.
 In addition, all class teachers have story time and children are read to.

-All pupils have an age-appropriate home reading book (in EYFS/KS1 this is matched to their phonic ability) and in KS2 is matched to their ZPD or of their choice and a Reading Record Book for parents and carers to make their own comments when they have heard their child read at home.
+All pupils have an age-appropriate home reading book (in EYFS/KS1 this is matched to their phonic ability) and in KS2 is matched to their ZPD or of their choice and a Reading Record Book for parents and carers to write their own comments when they have heard their child read at home.
+Daily reading at home is a very important part of our home school collaboration.
+Parent / carers comments provide valuable feedback to your child's class teacher about their understanding of what they are reading and their development in phonics.

 We expect children to read on a daily basis at home for a minimum of 10-15 minutes building up to longer periods as they progress through the school and ask parents and carers to set aside dedicated time to do this.
+By practising and reinforcing the phonic learning by reading the Little Wandle phonic books children are able to secure their phonic knowledge to help them gain fluency in reading.
 It is also suggested that parents and carers read to children; for example, a bedtime story as this helps children develop that all important appreciation of books and expands their understanding of story structure and vocabulary as well as sending a clear message about the importance reading as an essential life skill to be enjoyed.

 We foster a genuine love of reading through celebrations of daily readers, trips to the local library, dressing up for Book Day, to visits from real life authors; reading and books pervade the curriculum and our children most certainly do love to read!